spaolo/rpz-mimic/README.md

   - named-checkzone is run against each generated zone before rndc reconfig
   - named_inc are rolled back to previous version in case of named-checkconf or rndc recnfig failures

+## Contributing
+Not much contributing here, in the insane case you are willing to, next wanted feature are:
+  - Check improvement for config files and named stability

 # Known limitation
   * Single rpz server
   * Single rpz zone